• Follow Us

 Poroderma africanum

-Hi, I’m Poroderma africanum, aka the pyjama shark.
-I’m a special shark for South Africa, as I am endemic and my range is limited to its southern coastline.
-At the Shark Research Unit, I thrill the scientists with my awesome ability to curl up into a donut.
+Hi, I’m Poroderma africanum, better known as the pyjama shark.
+I’m a pretty special shark to South Africa, as I’m endemic to the southern coastline and my range is unique to this region.
+At the Shark Research Unit, I often surprise and thrill the scientists with my cool party trick: curling up into a perfect little donut!

 Adoption fee – $50